ConnerSanders/CapstoneStarterRepo/README.md

 ## Executive Summary

- The Pulse Inverted Electrolyzer primary goal's are to boost the efficiency of the standard constant current electroylsis machine.
-A Standard Electrolysis sytem takes in constant current and turns an eletrolytic solution into gasses from said soluiton.
-The  Pulse Inverted Electrolyzer will boost efficiencies two ways.
-One will be by pulsing the current given to the electrodes, and the other by using consant magnetic fields to redirect ions back to the electrodes.
-By pulsing the current in an electrolyzer it takes adavantage of two ideas happening inside the water of the system.
-When first fired on the electrodes will gain electrons around, and prevent current to pass through.
+ The Pulse Inverted Electrolyzer primary goal is to boost the efficiency of the standard constant current electrolysis machine.
+A Standard Electrolysis system takes in constant current and turns an electrolytic solution into gasses from said solution.
+The  Pulse Inverted Electrolyzer will boost efficiencies in two ways.
+One will be by pulsing the current given to the electrodes, and the other by using constant magnetic fields to redirect ions back to the electrodes.
+By pulsing the current in an electrolyzer it takes advantage of two ideas happening inside the water of the system.
+When first fired on the electrodes will gain electrons around, and prevent current from passing through.
 By pulsing the current the system allows for this layer to disperse to make for more current to flow through the electrolytic solution.
-Also by pulsing the current we will be able to send burst of energy through the system instead of the constant current normally supplied.
-The other way the system will boost efficiency will be using magents placed around the housing of the cell.
+Also by pulsing the current, we will be able to send a burst of energy through the system instead of the constant current normally supplied.
+The other way the system will boost efficiency will be by using magnets placed around the housing of the cell.
 This will basically push the electrons closer to the electrodes and further away from the cell walls.
-The system will also include a way to read the power the pulse inverter will be drawing and the amount of gas being outputted, to then calculate a efficency of the energy of the systems output versus its input.
+The system will also include a way to read the power the pulse inverter will be drawing and the amount of gas being outputted, to then calculate the efficiency of the energy of the system's output versus its input.

 ## Capabilities
 The system will be divided into multiple systems that each have several expectations.
-The controller system should calculate the energy effienciecy based off the flowrate of the gas output and the current draw of pulse inverter.
+The controller system should calculate the energy efficiency based on the flow rate of the gas output and the current draw of the pulse inverter.
 The safety system should any failed state go to a shutoff state.
 There will be a bypass for the user to be able to light the gas at the output of the gas system.
-The water system should automatically refill the cell with water when ever the system is too low.
+The water system should automatically refill the cell with water whenever the system is too low.

 ## Salient Outcomes